What's the best treatment program for you?

 A treatment program may include medicines that can help

 keep you sober during recovery.
 You may take medicine that can help reduce your craving for alcohol or that makes you sick to your stomach when you drink.
-To learn more about the medicines you may need, see Medications.

 Most programs provide education about alcohol abuse and

 dependence.
 Understanding alcohol problems can help you and your family know

 how to overcome them.
 Some programs also offer job or career training.

 Treatment programs often include going to a support group, such as

 might want to attend a support group such as

 - If you have an alcohol problem and a mental

 health problem, such as depression, you will need treatment for both problems.